schwimmfuzzi/restfool/09_receipe.md

 * Use HTTPS.
 * Use authenticated routes - reduce the unauthenticated ones to an absolute minimum.
 * Model your resources with nouns only.
-* Use plural, even it is a gramatically word plural.
+* Use plural, even it is a grammatically word plural.
 * Stick to the base routes and the following mapping:
     * GET       /companies
     * POST      /companies